-Let’s get started with all the information we wish we had when choosing a travel blogging niche!
+Let’s get started with all the information we wish we had!

 The Holy Grail is to combine all three, but don’t worry if you are lacking knowledge or passion on a subject.
 It is a lot easier to be passionate and gain knowledge when you are making money!

 The main objective is to provide quality content that your readers enjoy and find useful.
-Over time, they will know if you aren’t passionate or knowledgeable on your travel blogging niche.
+Over time, they will know if you aren’t passionate or knowledgeable.
 This will ultimately be the beginning of the end.

 As an economist by education, I like to think of the time and money devoted to a blog as an opportunity cost.
-If you aren’t going to be making money from your travel blogging niche, wouldn’t you rather be earning a salary or relaxing?
+If you aren’t going to be making money from your travel blog, wouldn’t you rather be earning a salary or relaxing?

-Having passion for your travel blogging niche keeps you motivated, focused, and willing to continue creating high quality content.
+Having passion keeps you motivated, focused, and willing to continue creating high quality content.

 Knowledge is power, and it makes you an authority for your blogging niche.
 Readers may find you once based on your SEO, but your expertise for informative articles is what keeps them returning.

-For this reason it is ideal to choose a travel blogging niche that you are already familiar with.
+For this reason it is ideal to choose a topic that you are already familiar with.
 In time, your followers will come to trust you and your recommendations.

 This is important as not only are you helping them choose products you genuinely value, but they are helping fund your lifestyle that allows more articles to be published.
 This is a win-win for everyone!

-Find a travel blogging niche that can help to solve a problem, and help people work to improve their lives.
+Find an area of expertise where you can help to solve a problem, and help people work to improve their lives.